 Priority Area Chosen Action Impact?
 (High, Mid, Low) How do you know?
-Why will you continue with this provision/why won't you?
-Pupils gain a breadth of experiences that enhance their learning.
-These experiences lead to improved language and vocabulary skills.
-Activities outside the classroom.
-These include school trips/ residential/ visits from companies to school.
+Why will you continue with this provision/why won't you? experiences that enhance their learning.
+These experiences lead to improved language and vocabulary skills. from companies to school.
 All PP children have trips and residential paid for.
-When after school clubs resume, there will be no fee for PP children for paid activities.
-Mid Trips went ahead this year and enhanced the curriculum for PP children.
+When Trips went ahead this year and enhanced the curriculum for PP children.
 Residential took place.
-This raised the self-esteem for PP children and for many was their first time away for family.
-Parents will be asked for a contribution for school trips.
+This Parents will be asked for a contribution for school trips.
 No pupil will miss a trip due to funding.
 We have secured the residential for £25 per child again.
 If this goes back to its original prices in the future, it will be looked at again.

-Dalaga FLOA (a.a.)
 High uptake for clubs in Summer term, 60% PP children attended a club.
 PP children identified with additional emotional and mental health issues to be supported by ELSA and Mental health ambassadors in school.
-School to minimise and alleviate worries and concerns about uniform/lunches.
+School to minimise and alleviate worries and concerns about uniform/ lunches.
 Release ELSA to give time to plan and work with children.
 ELSA to continue with her training via Derbyshire.
 The school has 3 Mental Health Ambassador.
 These ambassadors are trained and will work with other agencies/ School Family support worker to get the right support for families and children who need it.
 One Education to work with families on any attendance issues.
 School buys uniform and other items for families who need this.
 School dinners for PP children who no longer receive FSM will also be looked at for families.
 ELSA continued to be trained and supported.
 ELSA gained new ideas and shared expertise with other ELSAs in Derbyshire.
 Staff have been able to get help for families due to training.
-This included referral to Family Support/Social care/ crossroads/CAMHs and others.
+This included referral to Family Support/ Social care/ crossroads/ CAMHs and others.
 We were also able to direct people to their doctor if needed.
 Family support worker has had a major impact on our families.
 TAF meetings have given school and home targets to meet and are monitored.
 Many families have been helped and taken off the support.
 School did not need to buy uniform this year.
-Families who needed help in this area were able to access a scheme Other members of staff to complete Mental Health First aid training.
+Families who needed help in this area were able to access a scheme ELSA to continue with support to maintain her ELSA title and to gain new ideas.
+Other members of staff to complete Mental Health First aid training.
 Training will be online and has been sourced through the CMAT.
 Family Support worker has developed a close working relationship with school.
 As she works for our feeder school this will enhance the transition for families and pupils moving to the secondary school.
 New links with the secondary school through an 'Achievement for All'.
 To work on structured conversations and engagement of parents.